 Converts the PyProxy into a JavaScript object as best as possible.
-By default does a deep conversion, if a shallow conversion is desired, you can use proxy.toJs({depth: 1}).
+By default does a deep conversion, if a shallow conversion is desired, you can use proxy.toJs({depth : 1}).
 See Explicit Conversion of PyProxy for more info.

-- options.create_pyproxies (boolean) If false, toJs will throw a ConversionError rather than producing a PyProxy. - options.depth (number) How many layers deep to perform the conversion.
-Defaults to infinite - options.pyproxies (PyProxy[]) If provided, toJs will store all PyProxies created in this list.
+- options.create\pyproxies (boolean) If false, toJs will throw a ConversionError rather than producing a PyProxy. - options.depth (number) How many layers deep to perform the conversion.
+Defaults to infinite

+- options.pyproxies (PyProxy[]) If provided, toJs will store all PyProxies created in this list.
 This allows you to easily destroy all the PyProxies by iterating the list without having to recurse over the generated structure.
-The most common use case is to create a new empty list, pass the list as pyproxies, and then later iterate over pyproxies to destroy all of created proxies. - options.default_converter ((obj: PyProxy, convert: (obj: PyProxy) => any, cacheConversion: (obj: PyProxy, result: any) => void) => any) Optional argument to convert objects with no default conversion.
-See the documentation of pyodide.ffi.to_js. - options.dict_converter ((array: Iterable<[key: string, value: any]>) => any) A function to be called on an iterable of pairs [key, value].
+The most common use case is to create a new empty list, pass the list as pyproxies, and then later iterate over pyproxies to destroy all of created proxies. - options.default\converter ((obj: PyProxy, convert: (obj: PyProxy) => any, cacheConversion: (obj: PyProxy, result: any) => void) => any) Optional argument to convert objects with no default conversion.
+See the documentation of to\js(). - options.dict\converter ((array: Iterable<[key: string, value: any] > ) => any)

+A function to be called on an iterable of pairs [key, value].
 Convert this iterable of pairs to the desired output.
-For instance, Object.fromEntries would convert the dict to an object, Array. from converts it to an array of entries, and (it) => new Map(it) converts it to a Map (which is the default behavior).
+For instance, Object.fromEntries() would convert the dict to an object, Array.from() converts it to an Array of pairs, and (it) => new Map(it) converts it to a Map (which is the default behavior).

-Returns any - The JavaScript object resulting from the conversion.
+any - The JavaScript object resulting from the conversion.